Don't forget them

 Disaster risk reduction

-As well as responding to disasters, we work year-round to help countries prepare and reduce the impact on animals and their owners.
+As well as responding to disasters, we worked year-round to help countries prepare and reduce the impact on animals and their owners.

-Through our work, we encourage governments, international bodies, and local and national partners to include animals in their plans, policies and practice.
+Through our work, we encouraged governments, international bodies, and local and national partners to include animals in their plans, policies and practice.
 We:

-• lobby and publicly campaign for animal-inclusive disaster risk reduction strategies at the international and national level
+• lobbied and publicly campaigned for animal-inclusive disaster risk reduction strategies at the international and national level

-• conduct training activities with local government officials
+• conducted training activities with local government officials

-• train partner organisations on animal rescue and disaster management through workshops and PrepVet, an online course we developed
+• trained partner organisations on animal rescue and disaster management through workshops and PrepVet, an online course we developed

-• help animal owners in disaster prone areas learn how to care for their animals
+• helped animal owners in disaster prone areas learn how to care for their animals.

 Governments: don’t forget them